 You can read more about the opportunities, technologies and design issues involved here.

-This area of our website promotes the work of the RCN eHealth forum.
 The forum has the role of providing an effective voice on eHealth matters.
 It:

 You can learn more about the eHealth forum’s work here.